hackclub/hackclub/workshops/rick_roll/README.md

 })
 ```

+We're almost done.
+The final step before we can start using Nexmo is to upload the private key.

-Instead of offering a private key in plain text, Nexmo saves generated private keys in a file called `private.key` that you have to upload manually to the server your app is being hosted on.
+Instead of offering a private key in plain text, Nexmo saves private keys in a file called `private.key` that you have to upload to the server your app is being hosted on.

 Obtain the `private.key` file from your club leader and download it to your computer.
 Then, upload the file to repl.it by clicking on the three dots at the top left of your screen and clicking “Upload file”.

 ![](img/upload-file.jpg)

 Once your `private.key` file is uploaded, you’re all set to start making calls!

 ## Making a call
 Interaction with the Nexmo Voice API happens via Nexmo Call Control Objects (NCCOs).
 NCCOs exist as [JSON arrays](https://www.w3schools.com/js/js_json_arrays.asp), so you can include one action, or you can chain actions together to create an interactive flow in your call.
-Check out the [full list of NCCOs in Nexmo’s documentation](https://developer.nexmo.com/voice/voice-api/ncco-reference).
+Check out the [full list of NCCOs in Nexmo’s documentation](https://developer.nexmo.com/voice/voice-api/ncco-reference) to see what you can do with Nexmo's Voice API.

 For now, all we want is a single `stream` NCCO to play a stream of audio from an mp3 file.
 In Nexmo, this looks like: